The

 Demographics

-The population of 15,179 generally includes higher income, thirty-something, family-oriented, American-born citizens from outside Illinois, with 24.3% hailing from abroad (slightly above the civic average).
+Anderson’s population generally includes higher-income, thirty-something, family-oriented, American-born citizens from outside Illinois, with some hailing from abroad.

 Housing Prices

-• M. Henry.
-This creative, health conscious, art gallery cafe, serves up some delicious dishes inspired by world cuisine and new American style cooking.
+• M. Henry: This creative, health-conscious, art gallery cafe, serves delicious dishes inspired by world cuisine and new American-style cooking.
 M. Henry endeavors to use only the freshest, locally sourced, organically grown ingredients.
 Their diverse and original menu offers a modern twist on classic American favorites, with a hint of the exotic.
-A restaurant as idiosyncratic as Andersonville itself.
+It’s a restaurant as idiosyncratic as Andersonville itself.

-• Big Jones.
-The heartwarming food of the American South comes alive at Big Jones.
-There’s nothing better than familiar southern classics done well.
-If you enjoy a drink, join their Big Jones Bourbon Society and run the gauntlet of their 46 bourbons and whiskeys to earn the status of Master Taster and win tickets to their special all-out whiskey dinner.
-Bottoms up!
+• Big Jones: The heartwarming food of the American South comes alive at Big Jones.
+There’s nothing better than familiar Southern classics done well.
+If you enjoy a drink, join their Big Jones Bourbon Society.
+Run the gauntlet of their dozens of bourbons and whiskeys to earn the status of Master Taster and win tickets to their special all-out whiskey dinner.
+Bottoms up.

 Bucktown/Wicker Park